microsoft/semantic-kernel/docs/decisions/0046-azure-model-as-a-service.md

 informed: {}
 ---

-# Support for Model-as-a-Service in SK
+# Support for Azure Model-as-a-Service in SK

 ## Context and Problem Statement